temilaj/cross-platform-asp-net-core/README.md

 ```

 The `dotnet restore` command first restores the necessary packages required to run the application,
-the `dotnet run` command simultaneously re-compiles and runs the `kestrel-server`.
+the `dotnet run` command simultaneously re-compiles and runs the application in the terminal

 I would love to hear your [feedback](https://temilajumoke.com)